back to top

 Calcutta Polo Club

 Calcutta polo Club is located in Kolkata, West Bengal.
 Established in 1862 by two British soldiers Capt.
-Stewart and Col. Sherer, is considered as the oldest polo club of the world in existence.
+Stewart and Col. Sherer is considered the oldest polo club in the world in existence.
 The club runs the oldest ever Polo Trophy, the Ezra Cup (1880), besides other old ones such as the Carmichael Cup (1910) and the Stewarts Cup (1932).
 Moreover, in earlier days, matches were played between various royal dynasties of India.

-For further input on Polo, please clink on the link below.
+For further input on Polo, please click on the link below.

 Club , IndianPolo